 - Failure to diagnose – This is when a person’s condition has been completely missed altogether, and so they do not get any treatment.
 This often results in the condition deteriorating.
 In some cases, an individual can suffer an untimely death because they have been suffering from a condition, and they have been none the wiser, meaning they do not get the treatment they need.

 This is when the illness has been missed altogether.
 In some cases, this can be fatal.
 Such instances can happen when a medical professional has not carried out the necessary tests to get the root of its symptoms.
-It can also happen if someone with the unnecessary experience has carried out tests, meaning they carried out the incorrect tests or did not read the situation properly.
+It can also happen if someone with insufficient experience has carried out tests, meaning they carried out the incorrect tests or did not read the situation properly.

 When it comes to compensation for the misdiagnosis of cancer, most cases come down to delayed diagnosis.
 If cancer is not diagnosed quickly, it can progress to a later stage, and it can spread to other parts of the body.
 This can result in the person going through intrusive treatments that would not have been required if the cancer was found promptly.
 In some cases, it can result in fatal consequences.
 Either way, we can help to secure the maximum cancer misdiagnosis compensation amounts.
 Needless to say, cancer is not the only condition that can get worse if it is diagnosed too late.

 There are several reasons why a medical misdiagnosis may take place.
 This includes the following:

 - Test results may not have been interpreted correctly.
 Examples of such tests include tissue samples, smears, biopsies, X-rays, MRI scans, and CT scans.

 - A lack of supervision.
 This could cause junior medical staff to make mistakes.
 All junior staff members need to be supervised.

 - Inadequate expertise.
 If your GP has not been trained to the required level, they may misdiagnosis your illness.

 - GP negligence.